{{ propApi.closeIcon }}

 Termite management for new building work

-An overview of Australian Standard AS 3660.1 which sets out the requirements for the design and construction of subterranean termite management systems for new buildings and new building work.
+An overview of Australian Standard AS 3660.1:2014 which sets out the requirements for the design and construction of subterranean termite management systems for new buildings and new building work.

-AS 3660.1 sets out the requirements for the design and construction of subterranean termite management systems for new buildings and new building work, including solution for both physical and chemical termite management systems.
+AS 3660.1:2014 sets out the requirements for the design and construction of subterranean termite management systems for new buildings and new building work, including solution for both physical and chemical termite management systems.

 This Australian Standard includes methods to deter concealed entry by termites from the soil to the building above the termite management inspection zone.

-• AS 3600.1 is broken into 7 sections (with illustrations) consisting of:
+AS 3600.1:2014 is broken into seven sections (with illustrations):

-• Section 1 deals with the scope of the standard, references and the definitions / explanations of components and systems.
+• Section 1: Deals with the scope of the standard, references and the definitions / explanations of components and systems.

-• Section 2 deals with identifying potential termite entry points and barrier breaches.
+• Section 2: Deals with identifying potential termite entry points and barrier breaches.

-• Section 3 deals with the general structural requirements below management systems, including for suspended floors.
+• Section 3: Deals with the general structural requirements below management systems, including for suspended floors.

-• Section 4 deals with the protection of concrete slabs (on-ground and suspended), including edge exposure.
+• Section 4: Deals with the protection of concrete slabs (on-ground and suspended), including edge exposure.

-• Section 5 deals with material and installation requirements of sheet-style protection methods.
+• Section 5: Deals with material and installation requirements of sheet-style protection methods.

-• Section 6 deals with material and installation requirements of mineral grain protection methods.
+• Section 6: Deals with material and installation requirements of mineral grain protection methods.

-• Section 7 deals with the installation requirements of chemical management methods and stages of application, including soil preparation and restricted areas of application.
+• Section 7: Deals with the installation requirements of chemical management methods and stages of application, including soil preparation and restricted areas of application.

-The standard also contains 6 detailed appendices consist of:
+The Standard also contains six detailed appendices:

 • Appendix A talks to the guidance of installation methods for management systems.